On Discrete Subgroups of automorphism of $P^2_C$: Some Properties of Complex Kleinian Groups

-\begin{corollary} Let $\Gamma\leq PSL_3(\mathbb{C}) $ be a discrete infinite group, then there is an element $\gamma\in \Gamma$ with infinite order. \end{corollary} \begin{proof} By lemma \ref{l:com}, $\Gamma$ contains an infinite commutative subgroup $N$.
-If $o(\gamma)<\infty $ for every $\gamma\in N$, then every element in $\Gamma$ has a lift which is a diagonal matrix.
-By lemma \ref{l:com} there is an element $\tau \in PSL_3(\mathbb{C})$ such that $\tau N \tau^{-1}$ is a group where every element is a diagonal matrix whose eigenvalues are roots of the unity.
-Thus $N$ is non-discrete, which is a contradiction. \end{proof}
+\begin{proof} By Lemma \ref{c:con}, $\Gamma$ contains an infinite commutative subgroup $N$.
+If $o(\gamma)<\infty $ for every $\gamma\in N$, then every element in $\Gamma$ has a lift which is diagonalizable.
+By Lemma \ref{l:com} there exists an element $\tau \in \PSL(3,\mathbb{C})$ such that $\tau N \tau^{-1}$ is a group where every element has a lift which is a diagonal matrix whose eigenvalues are roots of the unity.
+Therefore $N$ is non-discrete, which is a contradiction. \end{proof}